comsec-group/encarsia/Readme.md

 ```

 #### Results
-This experiment generates a fuzzing run log in `fuzz.log` and the bug detection results (after false positive filtering) in `check_summary.log` within the corresponding fuzzer directories at `/encarsia-meta/out/EnCorpus`.
-A summary of the fuzzing results, similar to Table 8 in the paper, is printed to the terminal.
+This experiment generates two key outputs: a fuzzing log stored in `fuzz.log`, and the bug detection results (after filtering out false positives) in `check_summary.log`.
+Both files are located within the corresponding fuzzer directories at `/encarsia-meta/out/EnCorpus`.
+Additionally, a summary of the fuzzing results, similar to Table 8 in the paper, is printed directly to the terminal.

-We expect the results to align with those presented in the paper, except for Rocket Signal Mix-up 1 and BOOM Signal Mix-ups 9 and 14.
-These bugs are detected by both DifuzzRTL and Processorfuzz in the Docker setup, but remain undetected by both in the bare-metal setup used for the data presented in the paper despite several fuzzing re-runs.
-We hypothesize that this discrepancy may be due to differences in the versions of fuzzer dependencies, such as Spike or Verilator.
-However, the lack of clarity regarding the internal versions used by the fuzzers has made it difficult to pinpoint the cause.
-We are currently investigating and will update the artifacts once the issue is resolved.
+We expect the results to match those presented in the paper, except for Rocket Signal Mix-up 1 and BOOM Signal Mix-ups 9 and 14.
+These bugs are detected by DifuzzRTL and Processorfuzz in the Docker setup, but remain undetected in the bare-metal setup used to generate the data presented in the paper despite several fuzzing re-runs.
+We suspect this discrepancy stems from differing versions of dependencies, such as Spike or Verilator, used internally by the fuzzers.
+However, the lack of transparency regarding which tools are used and their specific versions makes it difficult to determine the exact cause.
+Despite this discrepancy, we firmly believe that the major claims of the paper remain valid.

-### (E4) Coverage metrics (Section 8.2)
+### (E5) Coverage metrics (Section 8.2)
-This experiment closely matches the fuzzing experiment described in Section 8.2 of the paper, with the key difference being the reduced fuzzing time of 30 minutes.
+This experiment closely replicates the fuzzing experiment outlined in Section 8.2 of the paper, with the main difference being the reduced fuzzing duration of 30 minutes.

 #### Requirements
 - **Human time:** 5 minutes